TPCTPCTPC/Adblock-gist/URL-REGEX/README.md

 See [Create your own Surge Module](https://github.com/TPCTPCTPC/Adblock-gist#create-your-own-surge-module)

 ## Force HTTP hosts
-Some TCP connections need to be converted to HTTP, add a force-http-engine in [General] Section.
+Some TCP connections need to be converted to HTTP, add a force-http-engine in [General] section to your configurations or *Surge Module* if it is required in the rule-list.

 See sample: